-Romans bet on perfectly organized, made of numerous, well cooperating units (centuries, maniples) legions.
-In the opposite of Macedonians majority of legionaries (principes and hastati) were heavy-armed in javelins (pilum) for throwing and short swords.
+Romans bet on perfectly organized, made of numerous, well-cooperating units (centuries, maniples) legions.
+On the opposite of Macedonians, the majority of legionaries (principes and hastati) were heavy-armed in javelins (pilum) for throwing and short swords.
 Romans carried oval shields larger than Macedonians.
-Poor, light-armed soldiers (velites) were the assistance of basic legionaries lines, they provoked the enemy to fight (generally by firing distant weapons – slingshot).
+Poor, light-armed soldiers (velites) were the assistants of basic legionary lines, they provoked the enemy to fight (generally by firing distant weapons – slingshot).
 The oldest soldiers (triarii) weren’t armed in javelins, but they had long spears and fought similar to the Greek phalanx.
-Romans commanders counted on the maneuverability and discipline of their subordinates.
+Roman commanders counted on the manoeuvrability and discipline of their subordinates.

 In the night before battle there was lunar eclipse1.
-Romans, informed earlier about it by astronomer, military tribune Gaius Sulpitius Gallus.
-Macedonians recognized eclipse as ominous.
+Romans were informed earlier about it by astronomer, and military tribune Gaius Sulpitius Gallus.
+Macedonians recognized the eclipse as ominous.
 Earlier their morale was worsened by news about the defeat of ally – Gentius.
 The consul made an offering to Heracles, the traditional patron of Macedonian kings to raise his soldier’s morale.

 Lucius Aemilius Paullus forced Macedonians to fight in difficult terrain.
-In the beginning Macedonian phalanx stroke frontally the legions, long pikes of phalanxmen stuck into roman shields and both armies connected became for some time unable to maneuver.
+In the beginning Macedonian phalanx stroke frontally the legions, long pikes of phalanx stuck into roman shields and both armies connected became for some time unable to manoeuvre.
 However, terrain unevenness and Roman fire made holes in the Macedonian lines.
 Roman units went into them, widening them and shortening them.
-In that way, the phalanx – unable to attack with long pikes – became defenseless against Romans.
+In that way, the phalanx – unable to attack with long pikes – became defenceless against the Romans.
 The slaughter began.

 Romans killed 20 000 Macedonians in an hour with relatively small losses (about 1000 legionaries).
 The Roman military won the battle, as well as the third war.

-Battle of Pydna brought next changes in the balance of power – fall and destruction of once-great Macedon and following rising of the might of Rome.
+The battle of Pydna brought the next changes in the balance of power – the fall and destruction of once-great Macedon and the following rising of the might of Rome.
 Domination in Greece, achieved after the victory of Cynoscephalae was strengthened.
-Theoretically independent states of Greece couldn’t do anything without the knowledge and consent of Romans.
+Theoretically independent states of Greece couldn’t do anything without the knowledge and consent of the Romans.
 In the year 167 BCE Paulus as proconsul brought roman order to Macedon and Greece and looted Epirus, an ally of Perseus.
 Paulus returned to Rome in glory.
 Thanks to enormous loot from Macedon and Epirus he celebrated in November 167 BCE a magnificent triumph, in which king Perseus took part as a prisoner.